cccbr/runningatower/content/docs/healthsafety/_index.md

 Turning clappers when bells are up should be avoided in all but exceptional cases, such as heavy bells that are extremely difficult or impossible to rise right-sided.

-Information, for those working on bell installations, is available in [Belfry Upkeep](https://belfryupkeep.cccbr.org.uk/docs/040-health-and-safety/).
+Information, for those working on bell installations, is available in **[Belfry Upkeep](https://belfryupkeep.cccbr.org.uk/docs/040-health-and-safety/)**.

 Bells should not be left up (raised) for extended periods between ringing sessions, especially where access to the bell and ringing rooms is not secured.
 This may not apply to heavier rings e.g. where the tenor is over 20cwt.
 However, in such cases, access must be controlled.
 Such access should be limited to experienced ringers and trained people.

-There is advice on the [Eccclesiatical Insurance Group website](https://www.ecclesiastical.com/documents/bell-ringing.pdf), however this is not written by the ***[CCCBR](../glossary/#cccbr)***.
+There is advice on the **[Eccclesiatical Insurance Group website](https://www.ecclesiastical.com/documents/bell-ringing.pdf)**, however this is not written by the [CCCBR](../glossary/#cccbr).
 The following summary appeared in the Ringing World:

 {{<hint info>}}